Kevinpgalligan/ka/README.md

 ```

 ### Plotting
-The following interface is basically a shim over Python's matplotlib from Python.
-The drawing functions, like `line(...)` and `histogram(...)`, return a `Plot`, which can then be passed to the `plot(...)` function in order to actually render a plot.
-Alternatively, if a `Plot` is the last value in a script, or is returned at the REPL, it implicitly gets passed to `plot(...)`.
-Wherever a `colour` parameter is expected (as a String), it should follow the format expected by the matplotlib API ("red", "#0f0f0f", ...).
+The following interface is basically a shim over Python's matplotlib plotting library.
+The drawing functions, like `line(...)` and `histogram(...)`, return a `Plot`, which can then be passed to the `plot(...)` function in order to render it.
+Alternatively, if a `Plot` is the last value in a script, or is returned at the REPL, it will be rendered implicitly.
+Wherever a `colour` parameter is expected (as a String) (yes, British English spelling, sorry), it should follow the format expected by the matplotlib API ("red", "#0f0f0f", ...).
 The same applies for other String-type arguments that get passed along to matplotlib.

 Here's an example.
 Executing this script (`ka --script examples/trigplot.ka`) will render a plot of sin(x) versus cos(x).

 ```
-xs = {0.2*i : i in [0,100]};
+xs = {0.2*i : i in 0..100};
 plot(
     options(
         integer_x_ticks: true,